jdoleary/Spellmasons/docs/TasksCurrent.md

+# 2022-10-25
+    - Add lobby
+    - Add Game Over screen
+    - investigate: `// TODO will the stack just keep growing`
+        - turn_phases should work on a queue not a stack
 # Pre playtest
 - Need a restart screen after a team wipe
 - No indication that it's the enemy's turn
-- In marketing, emphasize that it's turn based
-    - Why this game might not be for you
 - Hide disconnected players in game screen but not in the lobby
 - Multiplayer voting
-- Check balance difficulty for many players
 - Adaptive difficulty
 - Make lobby
     - Set your name, robe color, ready status
 - Push predictions are off when on headless
+- if screen is too thin, hover card covers inventory
+- Fix push prediction with targeting spell together
 # Today
 - in multiplayer, when one player leaves and window is not focused the camera spazzes out
 - Make Youtube short audio louder